 - Demonstrate excellence and innovation in early childhood education.

-- Be submitted by a Michigan AEYC member.
+- Be submitted by two Michigan AEYC members.
 (Membership will be verified by the Michigan AEYC office.)

 - There must be two names submitted with each proposal, a primary applicant (Project Director), and secondary applicant.
 Both applicants must be members of Michigan AEYC.
 This is a safeguard in the event that the primary applicant moves or is unable to assume responsibility for the project between the time of submission of the proposal and the award of the grant.
 Signatures of both applicants must be included and uploaded with the application.